-While cash value in your policy may be used to pay for premiums, under certain circumstances this may cause the policy to lapse.
-It's also possible to withdraw from your cash value, but this may chip away at your death benefit.
-If you have
+Cash value in your policy may be used to pay for premiums, although this may cause the policy to lapse under certain circumstances.
+Withdrawals are also possible; however, this may chip away at your death benefit.
+If you have accumulated a sizable cash value, you can also choose to take out a loan against it.